High-Throughput Quantification of Altermagnetic Band Splitting: Screening workflow

-The resulting spin-polarized SCF calculations, performed using the Vienna Ab-initio Simulation Package \cite{paw1,paw2, vasp}, were analyzed to identify meaningful spin-splitting.
-To select only robust altermagnets, a minimum spin-splitting magnitude of 50 meV was used as the selection criterion and this splitting has to occur within an energy window of ±3 eV around the Fermi level.
-Based on these criteria, 171 materials were validated as exhibiting significant spin-splitting and advanced to the final characterization step, while the remaining candidates were discarded.
-Detailed electronic band structure calculations were subsequently conducted for these selected 171 altermagnets, enabling direct visualization and confirmation of spin-up and spin-down band splittings.
+Based on these criteria, 180 materials were validated as exhibiting significant spin-splitting and advanced to the final characterization step, while the remaining candidates were discarded.
+Detailed electronic band structure calculations were subsequently conducted for these selected 180 altermagnets, enabling direct visualization and confirmation of spin-up and spin-down band splittings.
+Because magnetic symmetry can enforce nodal manifolds where the nonrelativistic splitting vanishes on many high-symmetry lines/planes, we evaluate $\Delta(\mathbf{k})$ on dense Brillouin-zone meshes (and fixed-$k_z$ slices when needed), rather than relying solely on conventional high-symmetry paths, to reliably capture $\Delta_{\max}$.
 In these computations, the magnetic moments were assumed to be in a collinear configuration, a commonly adopted simplification in high-throughput studies, which is sufficient for identifying the essential altermagnetic characteristics.
-The present work undertakes an exhaustive and systematic high-throughput screening of the entire MAGNDATA database, unconstrained by specific classes or properties, aiming to identify and comprehensively characterize all potential altermagnetic candidates.

 To further quantify the spin splitting, we computed both the average and volumetric spin-splitting metrics.
-The average spin splitting $\langle \Delta \rangle$ is defined as the mean of the maximum spin splitting across all $\mathbf{k}$-points with eigenstates lying within a 3 eV window around the Fermi level,
+The average spin splitting $\langle \Delta \rangle$ is defined as the mean of the maximum spin splitting across all $\mathbf{k}$-points with eigenstates lying within a ±3 eV window around the Fermi level,

 where $W_k$ is the set of bands at $\mathbf{k}$ within the energy window, and $N$ is the number of contributing $\mathbf{k}$-points.

 The volumetric spin-splitting fraction $F_\Delta$ captures the fraction of bands and the portion of the Brillouin zone exhibiting appreciable spin splitting: